 ALTERYX VS. EXCEL: A DATA PREPARATION COMPARISON

 To illustrate the efficiencies ETL applications can bring to data preparation, let's do a quick comparison of Alteryx and Excel.
 Both applications have data cleaning, joining, and calculating capabilities.
 To compare the programs, we used Alteryx and Excel to clean and join the same datasets to determine the total order cost and total order price for each line item.
-You can view a video walkthrough of the Alteryx process with the online version of the article at journalofaccountancy.com/data-preparation.
+You can view a video walkthrough of the Alteryx process at the end of this article.

 The example included two sample databases:

 - An inventory table that comes from a company enterprise resource planning (ERP) system with consistent formats and clean information.